edkelly303/elm-multitool/README.md

 ## What does it do?

-This package allows you to compose "tools", where a tool is any Elm package that exposes an interface similar to `miniBill/elm-codec` and `edkelly303/elm-any-type-forms`.
+This package allows you to compose "tools", where a tool is any Elm package with an API similar to `miniBill/elm-codec` and `edkelly303/elm-any-type-forms`.

 ## Why is this useful?